AnonymousPlanet/thgtoa/guide.md

 -   Can you create accounts through Tor?
 Yes

 Reddit is simple.
-All you need to register is a valid non-disposable e-mail and a password.
+All you need to register is a valid username and a password.
+Normally they don't even require an e-mail (you can skip the e-mail when registering leaving it blank).

 You should still enable 2FA in the settings after signing-up.
 I had no issues whatsoever signing-up over Tor or VPN besides the occasional Captchas.